BambooHR/guardrail/README.md

  the abstract syntax tree for to enable additional checks.
 At BambooHR, we use this plugin mechanism to run some additional checks that are only relevant to our stack.

+ ## Limitations

+ - Guardrail assumes that all classes and functions are available in all locations.
+It does not check your autoloader or require statements.
+ - Guardrail does not conditionally process functions.
+If the function is defined either at the top level or in a function, then it will be indexed and considered as globally available.
+ - Guardrail relies upon reflection to determine availability of internal PHP methods and functions.
+You will want to run Guardrail in the same environment that your code is expected to run in.
+ - Guardrail is capable of doing some simple type inference.
+If your variable is certain to only contain one type of data then that type will be enforced.
+If the variable could contain multiple different values then Guardrail will have to assume you are using the variable correctly.

+  ## Requirements

+ Requires PHP 5.5, Sqlite extension, and composer.
+Runs significantly faster in PHP 7.

  ## Installation

  Guardrail is available as a composer packaged BambooHR/Guardrail.